OpenFn/docs/articles/2022-09-19-auth-security.md

 likelihood of an oversight or early-made product decisions which make it harder to implement such security features down the line.

-As product manager at Open Function Group I myself have recently been reviewing and analyzing numerous resources to identify and prioritize features required to get to fully-secure authentication and authorization for our newest product [Lightning](/documentation/about-lightning/)–and make sure that nothing falls
+As product manager at Open Function Group, I myself have recently been reviewing and analyzing numerous resources to identify and prioritize features required to get to fully-secure authentication and authorization for our newest product [Lightning](/documentation/about-lightning/)–and make sure that nothing falls